foxtreme/flask-mongo-demo/README.md

 # flask-mongo-demo

-This demo project showcases a simple rest api using django rest framework connected to a mongo db comprised of:
+This demo project showcases a simple rest api using flask connected to a mongo db comprised of:

-- model layer
 - schema layer
 - repository layer
 - service layer